Underage 21 DUI Charges

 If no request is made following the DUI arrest or if the driver does not prevail after the formal review hearing to invalidate the administrative suspension, then the following suspension will occur for any person under the age of 21 who took the breath test and blew over the .02 legal limit:

-If the underage driver refused to take a breath, blood or urine test following the arrest for DUI, then the following administrative suspension will occur if the individual does not prevail at the formal review hearing to invalidate the suspension:
+If the underage driver refuses to take a breath, blood, or urine test following the arrest for DUI, then the following administrative suspension will occur if the individual does not prevail at the formal review hearing to invalidate the suspension:

-In certain DUI cases, the juvenile or under age 21 driver will take the breath test and blow over .05.
-With that higher reading comes additional punishments including a requirement that the driver’s license suspension remains in effect until the driver completes a substance abuse evaluation and treatment course as part of the DUI School requirement.
+In certain DUI cases, the juvenile or under-age 21 driver will take the breath test and blow over .05.
+That higher reading comes with additional punishments, including a requirement that the driver’s license suspension remain in effect until the driver completes a substance abuse evaluation and treatment course as part of the DUI School requirement.

 During those ten (10) days, the juvenile or driver under 21 should file for a formal review hearing to attack the administrative suspension of the driver’s license.
 At the hearing, the Tampa DUI Juvenile Attorney can subpoena and cross-examine witnesses and explore possible defenses that can be used to fight the charges in the criminal case.